NEW PATIENT APPOINTMENT INFORMATION

 Private Health insurance claims are only available for inpatient services associated with an admission as a private patient to a private or public hospital.

-Cardiologists at Peninsula Heart Centre subscribe to a “No Gap Scheme”.
-This means our Doctors’ fees for you admission and inpatient procedures will be covered by your Private health insurance and Medicare.
-You will not have an out-of-pocket expense for our Doctors’ services.
+Cardiologists at Peninsula Heart Centre subscribe to a “No Gap and Known Gap Scheme”.
+This means our Doctors’ fees for your admission and inpatient procedures may be covered by your Private health insurance and Medicare.
+Depending on your health fund and level of cover you may incur a “Known Gap” for our doctors’ services.
+This known gap is capped at $500.

 Please contact your private health fund to ensure you are covered for Cardiac services in a private hospital.